 But you should include their email address on your 'email-out list' so that every few months when you send out a promotional newsletter about a new related service, special discount or announcement of some kind, they'll get one.

 I send a promotional email out to various previous clients about every four months.
-I reckon that's often enough to remind them I'm around but so often that it's annoying.
+I reckon that's often enough to remind them I'm around but not so often that it's annoying.
 I always include a statement at the top of my newsletter that says: 'I'm assuming you'd like to receive these occasional updates but if you would prefer to not receive them, please let me know and i will take you off my mailing list.'
 About 1% ask to be taken off the mailing list; about 20% or 30% don't reply; and 70% to 80% send me a brief reply thanking me for the update.

 To keep your clients extremely happy with your service and loyal customers and produce champions of your business, you also need to always: